ImaadDev/azanmovers/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Build
-Build the project for production:
+Build the project for production using Webpack:
 ```bash
 npm run build
 ```